 This is my favorite shop in Maine.
 Not because it is large, but the items are all very unique and creative.
 It’s such an adorable vintage shop and you will get all kinds of decorating ideas from shopping here too!
 Unfortunately, it has been closed my last few stops here this winter.
 So I would recommend calling before making the journey.
 There are also a few other shops you will want to visit while you are here at this Wells Union Antique Mall.

 This is so much more than a thrift shop.
 This is a new store in a very large building.
 I expect big things from this shop as they grow.
 It’s filled with antiques, vintage finds, a large children’s section, clothing, and more.
 Safe Haven is a consignment and thrift store and all proceeds benefit our furry friends.

 Another couple miles up the road you will find this gem on the left and the last of my favorites here in southern coastal Maine.
 The Americana has two stories filled with antiques and vintage furniture.
 The second floor offers up coastal cottage decor and these folks are super nice and helpful!

 PORTSMOUTH, NEW HAMPSHIRE

-I'm so glad you dropped by today friend, and if you are new to my blog, welcome!
-I hope you enjoyed your visit with us here today thrifting in New England.
-Please join me as a regular here at Dabbling & Decorating by signing up for my newsletter below and never miss an update!
+I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
+I hope you enjoyed your visit with us today at our favorite antique and thrift shops here in New England.
+Please join me as a regular here at Dabbling & Decorating by signing up for my monthly newsletter below.